teamnovu/nuxt-breaky/README.md

 [DEMO](https://teamnovu.github.io/nuxt-breaky/)

-breaky helps you to create your responsive designs faster.
-It extends the awesome [tailwindcss-module](https://github.com/nuxt-community/tailwindcss-module). breaky reads your defined breakpoints within your Tailwind Config and shows the current active breakpoint based on your browser window width.
+breaky helps you create your responsive designs faster.
+It extends the awesome [tailwindcss-module](https://github.com/nuxt-community/tailwindcss-module). breaky reads your defined breakpoints within your tailwind config and shows the currently active breakpoint based on your browser window width.

 The plugin will only be loaded during development mode and does not interfere with your production build.